Tiny Singapore risks economic gloom without big baby boom

 From the mid-1960s, with post-war baby boomers hitting child-bearing age, the fears were that a population surge would threaten the development of the newly independent nation.

-With the slogan "Stop at two", the government penalised big families, legalised abortion and rewarded sterilisation.
+With the slogan "Stop at two", the government penalized big families, legalized abortion and rewarded sterilization.
 It was so effective that, by 1987, the policy was reversed and the slogan became "Have three or more if you can afford it".

 Conspiring against more births are powerful contraceptives in the form of intense career pressure, long work hours, small apartments, waiting lists for nursery care and soaring prices.